What are toll-free numbers: A guide

 International toll-free numbers (ITFNs) are accessible within the same country they’re designated for, and you can’t route toll-free calls in from a different country.

-Keep in mind that toll-free numbers are international from the perspective of the buyer.
+Keep in mind that toll-free phone numbers are international from the perspective of the buyer.
 To a US customer, a UK toll-free number is an international toll-free number, and only users in the UK can call that number.
 To a UK caller, the organization’s UK toll-free number is a domestic number.

 3. Universal international freephone numbers (UIFNs)